Shaylin-8bit/Hashs/ExtKComp/README.md

 # ExtKComp

 <p>
-    The ExtKComp, or Extended Key Compilation, hash is an experimental hash I'm writing on top of the <a href="../Mulit/README.md"> hash </a>.
+    The ExtKComp, or Extended Key Compilation, hash is an experimental hash I'm writing on top of the <a href="../Mulit/README.md"> Mulit hash </a>.
 It works on the principle of generating 64 bit sectors of numbers and then stacking them to create a single 8 byte value.
 This is my first attempt at a more reallistic hash, and hopefully will be an improved second hash design for my Cryptic program.
 </p>

 * Warning:  At the date of this writing enought testing has not yet been done to truly say how effecient it actually is.